Miami has Tri-Rail... |

 The Tampa Bay region has NoRail!

-The Justification for Rail Transit in the Tampa Bay Region:
+The Justification for Rail Transit in the Tampa Bay Region for 2025:

 Welcome to the Tampa Bay Transit Page at Interstate275Florida.com!